 “We tend to place too much trust in our financial advisors,” he adds.
 “But because they know a great deal that you don’t, you are badly disadvantaged and very vulnerable to being manipulated.”

-Because Blum knows the turf much better than any of us, he provided Money Under 30 with a list of questions to ask a financial advisor up front.
+Because Blum knows the turf much better than any of us, he provided Money Under 30 with a list of questions help you interview a financial advisor before you engage.
 That might sound intimidating, but the key to remember is that the advisor works for you — and will control a significant portion of your money.

 “People are intimidated, do not know the right questions to ask, or fear appearing pushy or rude,” Blum says.
 “But regretfully, it’s very common that people do not question a financial advisor carefully or fully before engaging her or his services.”